-Significant Pirates trades of the Huntington era
+MLB preview: Significant Pirates trades of the Huntington era

 2007